Dez Skinn

-Derek "Dez" Skinn (born 4 February 1951) is a British comic and magazine editor, and author of a number of books on comics.
+Derek Graham "Dez" Skinn (born 4 February 1951) is a British comic and magazine editor, and author of a number of books on comics.
 As head of Marvel Comics' operations in England in the late 1970s, Skinn reformatted existing titles, launched new ones, and acquired the BBC license for Doctor Who Weekly.
 After leaving Marvel UK, Skinn founded and edited Warrior, which featured key works by Alan Moore.

 Called by some the "British Stan Lee," Skinn is one of British comics' most influential figures.
-He has also caused no small amount of controversy in his career, specifically related to legal issues regarding his publishing new adventures of the 1950s character Marvelman, as well as charges of plagiarism about Skinn's 2004 book Comix: The Underground Revolution.
+He has caused controversy in his career, specifically related to legal issues regarding his publishing new adventures of the 1950s character Marvelman, as well as charges of plagiarism about Skinn's 2004 book Comix: The Underground Revolution.

 Fandom

 Skinn first came to prominence in the world of British comics fandom.
 As a teenager he contributed articles to the seminal fanzine Fantasy Advertiser, published by Frank Dobson (known as the "Godfather of British Fandom").
 When Dobson left for Australia in 1970, he handed the zine on to two contributors, Skinn and Paul McCartney, to continue.
 As editors, Skinn and McCartney expanded the magazine to include more articles and artwork.
 (Skinn stayed on at Fantasy Advertiser even after starting his professional career at IPC Magazines; finally leaving the fanzine in 1976.)

 In 1971, Skinn and Derek "Bram" Stokes produced Comicon '71 (the British Comic Art Convention) at the Waverley Hotel in London; the guest of honor was Frank Bellamy and other guests include Frank Dickens, Mick Farren, and Edward Barker.
 Skinn returned in 1981 to produce the final incarnation of Comicon, co-organized with Frank Dobson.
 He also produced the 2005 Brighton Comic Expo.